-Lucy's paintings explore notions of beauty and purpose, depicting every day items and elements of the natural world, whilst gently questioning our desire to claim and revere such objects.
-Through the traditional medium of oil paint, her pieces reference still life compositions of bygone eras, with touches of the contemporary, inviting conversation around the hierarchy of inanimate objects, as well as reflection upon domestic quietude, solitude and use of space.
+Lucy's paintings explore notions of beauty and purpose, depicting everyday items and elements of the natural world, whilst gently questioning our desire to claim and revere such objects.
+Through the traditional medium of oil paint, her pieces reference still life compositions of bygone eras, with touches of the contemporary.
+They invite conversation around the hierarchy of inanimate objects, as well as reflection upon domestic quietude, solitude and use of space.

 As a professional illustrator, Lucy has art directed, illustrated and created animation content for a range of organisations, individuals and publications.

 Selected clients include Penguin/Random House, ABC, Medibank, Pandora, Frankie Magazine, Triple R, Yen Magazine, Smiling Mind, The Lifted Brow, Paulette Magazine (Paris) and Latin Lover (NYC)

 You can read more about her art practice over at The Design Files, Frankie Magazine, and Ramona Magazine